aybchan/time-series-classification/README.md

 ## Use

-Run `docker-compose build && docker-compose up` and open the train.ipynb notebook.
+Run `docker-compose build && docker-compose up` and open `localhost:8888` in your browser and open the `train.ipynb` notebook.